The BEETLESTONE AwarD

-This brand new Award is to recognize a senior person in the sector – someone still in post in the UK, not a retiree – who has already made or is clearly creating a significant legacy for the field.
+This award is to recognise a senior person in the sector – someone still in post in the UK, not a retiree – who has already made or is clearly creating a significant legacy for the field.

 Professor John Beetlestone (1932-2017); was the founding director of the UK’s first purpose-built science discovery centre, Techniquest in Cardiff.
 The centre was his idea, and he led it through three phases of development until his retirement in 1997.

-In partnership with BIG, a small group of John Beetlestone’s former colleagues have set up this Award scheme in his name.
+In partnership with BIG, a small group of John Beetlestone’s former colleagues set up this Award scheme in his name in 2018.
 This Award has been made possible through the generosity of the Beetlestone family and other private donors.

-For the first year of the Award, the Selection Panel will consist of three members of the Organising Committee, a representative of BIG, and Ken Gleason, Museum Consultant, Hands-on Science, Goldsboro, Maine, USA.
+The award's Selection Panel will consist of two members of the Organising Committee (below), a representative from BIG's Executive Committee, the previous year's winner, and Ken Gleason, Museum Consultant, Hands-on Science, Goldsboro, Maine, USA.

 The Selection Committee will not enter into correspondence with applicants.
 Submitting an application constitutes an acceptance that the Committee’s decision is final.